ibm-cloud-docs/schematics/migrate-tfversion.md

 Here are detailed steps that you can follow to upgrade.

-1. As a prerequisties, ensure {{site.data.keyword.bpshort}} workspace is created, plan is generated, and applied a job for your resources by using Terraform v0.12.
+1. As a prerequisites, ensure {{site.data.keyword.bpshort}} workspace is created, plan is generated, and applied a job for your resources by using Terraform v0.12.
 Ensure Terraform configuration files and Terraform state file, are in a consistent state for Terraform v0.12.
-2. Download or clone the Git respository used by your Terraform v0.12 {{site.data.keyword.bpshort}} workspace to your local machine.
+2. Download or clone the Git repository used by your Terraform v0.12 {{site.data.keyword.bpshort}} workspace to your local machine.
 3. Change directory to your cloned repository and upgrade your repository to Terraform v0.13 by executing `Terraform v0.13upgrade` command.
 For more information, see [Upgrading to Terraform v0.13 documentation](https://www.terraform.io/upgrade-guides/0-13.html){: external}.
 The upgrade command generates a `versions.tf` file.
 4. Edit `versions.tf` file by uncommenting the source parameter and add `source = "IBM-Cloud/ibm"` as shown in the code block.